Please click the course title below to scroll to the course description:

 Advanced Child Growth & Development

-This course reviews and expands on information on typical and atypical development of children from birth to school age.
-Major theories in the area of Child Growth and Development will be re-examined and particular focus will be placed on all the key domains of development related to infants, toddlers and children with exceptionalities.
+This course will review and expand on information on typical and a-typical growth and development of children from birth to school age.
+Major theories in the area of Child Growth and Development will be evaluated and re-examined with and particular focus being on all the key domains of development related to infants, toddlers and children with exceptionalities.

 Interacting with Families, School and Community